Generic Name: omalizumab (OH-ma-LIZ-ue-mab)

 Important safety information:

-- The dosage is based on your body weight and blood level of IgE antibody, as well as your medical condition and response to therapy.
+- The dosage for asthma is based on your body weight and blood level of IgE antibody, as well as your medical condition and response to therapy.
 Contact your doctor if you have a significant change in body weight during treatment.
 Your dose may need to be adjusted.

 - Use caution if you switch from an oral steroid (eg, prednisone) to Xolair.
 It may take several months for your body to make enough natural steroids to handle events that cause physical stress.
 Such events may include injury, surgery, infection, loss of blood electrolytes, or a sudden asthma attack.
 These may be severe and sometimes fatal.
 Contact your doctor right away if any of these events occur.
 You may need to take an oral steroid (eg, prednisone) again.
 Carry a card at all times that says you may need an oral steroid (eg, prednisone) if any of these events occur.